-- 7.1 The Council holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-As at 31 December the Council's investment balance stood at £28.5m, and similar levels are expected to be maintained in the forthcoming year. - 7.2 Objectives: Both the CIPFA Code and the MHCLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+- 6.2 Objectives: Both the CIPFA Code and the MHCLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 7.3 Negative interest rates: If the UK enters into a recession in 2019/20, there is a small chance that the Bank of England could set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
+Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 6.3 Negative interest rates: If the UK enters into a recession in 2020/21, there is a small chance that the Bank of England could set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
 This situation already exists in many other European countries.
-In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested. - 7.4 Strategy: The Council continues to maintain a diverse range of secure and/or higher yielding asset classes during 2019/20.
-All of the Council's surplus cash remains invested in short-term unsecured bank deposits, and money market funds. - 7.4 Business models: Under the new IFRS 9 standard, the accounting for certain investments depends on the Council's "business model" for managing them.
-The Council aims to achieve value from its internally managed treasury investments by a business model of collecting the contractual cash flows and therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 7.5 Approved counterparties: The Council may invest its surplus funds with any of the counterparty types in table 4 below, subject to the cash limits (per counterparty) and the time limits shown.
+In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested. - 6.4 Strategy: The Council continues to maintain a diverse range of secure and/or higher yielding asset classes during 2020/21.
+All the Council's surplus cash remains invested in short-term unsecured bank deposits, and money market funds. - 6.5 Business models: Under the IFRS 9 standard, the accounting for certain investments depends on the Council's "business model" for managing them.
+The Council aims to achieve value from its internally managed treasury investments by a business model of collecting the contractual cash flows and therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 6.6 Approved counterparties: The Council may invest its surplus funds with any of the counterparty types in table 4 below, subject to the cash limits (per counterparty) and the time limits shown.
 The schedule of approved counterparties is underpinned by a detailed list of named counterparties.
 This list is maintained within Financial Services for treasury management operational purposes.